 Written by Mark Peterson of Facepunch Foods.
-You can try Facepunch's hot sauce in the June version of the Craft Hot Sauce Subscription Box.
+You can purchase Facepunch hot sauce on the Craft Hot Sauce Shop.

 Facepunch Foods is a hot sauce and dry rub line that was started up about 2 years ago in 2017!
 I had been sitting on the idea since the early 2000’s, after making a few batches of sauces from the garden harvest.
 I was living with my uncle and godfather, Chris, and we would plant and tend to the garden.
 It was mainly my job, but he definitely participated too!
 We grew cayenne, Thai chili, and hot and sweet banana peppers in the mix, and plenty of them come harvest time!

 With some guidance from another uncle, Tim, we made a batch of hot sauce with the mix of cayenne and Thai peppers, and it turned out awesome.
 The base was a white distilled vinegar base, and then we played around with some base seasonings and cooked down the sauce.
 For a few years in a row, we would make a batch or 2 of sauces, and usually gave them out to friends and family as gifts, and kept a few bottles for ourselves too!
 The response was always, “ Wow, this stuff is so good…you should sell this!”
 I have had this sauce idea simmering in my head ever since, and decided a couple of years ago, it was time to take the plunge.